madebygps/7-day-youtube-starterkit/start-here/README.md

 ## Motivation

 At the beginning no one will watch you, no one will share, and no one will care.
 Accept it and realize that it's actually a good thing.
 When you're getting started, you have all the creative freedom to figure your content and style out.
 As you grow, your audience will have certain expectations and you'll have to balance creating what you want and what they want.
-When you start, you have none of that, you're just making, and that's true liberty right there :)
+When you start, you have none of that, you're just making, and that's true freedom right there :)

 However, I know without people watching and providing feedback, it's hard to stay motivated.
 You'll be thinking "is it even worth it" or "I put in so much work and no one is watching".
 These thoughts are normal.
 Whenever I get into this state of mind (and yes no matter where you are at in your journey, you'll have these thoughts) I remind myself of the previous step, purpose.
 I'm building my video portfolio of knowledge, and no matter who watches, nothing can stop it, but myself.